Knowledge Graph Based Synthetic Corpus Generation for Knowledge-Enhanced Language Model Pre-training

-\begin{enumerate} \item Object entity has a Wikipedia page: These are aligned by string matching all aliases. (e.g. Barack Obama) \item Object entity does not have a Wikipedia page: These are also aligned by matching all aliases. (e.g. skateboarder, professional wrestler) \item Object entity is a quantity: They consist of two components - Amount and Units.
-Units are like regular entities and have aliases.
-We concatenate the amount with each of the unit's aliases for matching (eg. 16 km/hr, 16 km/h, 16 kilometre per hours).
-Certain quantities do not have units (e.g. When the relation is number of episodes). \item Object entity is a date: Wikipedia uses only three date formats \footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Date_formattings}}.
-We first find all dates in a sentence and parse them into a structured format containing day of the month, month and year.
-If any component is in the date, it should match.
-For example, if the triple date has all three components but the date extracted from a sentence has only the year, then only the year is matched. \item Relations with a subproperty: For instance, the relation {\em award received} has the subproperty {\em year} and the relation {\em spouse} may have the subproperty {\em place of marriage}.
-We keep the main triple as such and reformat the subproperty as a triple of the form \texttt{ (subject\_entity, object\_entity subproperty\_name, subproperty\_value)} eg. (Barack, spouse, Michelle) has the subproperty (place of marriage, Trinity Church).
+\begin{enumerate} \itemsep0em \item Object entity with a Wikipedia page: These are aligned by string matching all aliases. (e.g.\ Barack Obama) \item Object entity without a Wikipedia page: These are also aligned by matching all aliases. (e.g.\ skateboarder, professional wrestler) \item Object entity is a quantity: They have two components -- Amount and Units.
+Units are also entities in the KG and have aliases.
+We concatenate the amount with each of the unit's aliases for matching (e.g.\ 16 km/hr, 16 km/h, 16 kilometres per hour).
+Certain quantities do not have units (e.g.\ When the relation is number of episodes). \item Object entity is a date: Wikipedia uses only three date formats. \footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Date_formattings}} We first find all dates in a sentence using regular expressions and parse them into a structured format containing day of the month, month and year.
+If any of these components exist in both the dates to be matched, they should match.
+For example, if the triple date has all three components but the date extracted from a sentence has only the year, then only the year needs to match. \item Relations with a subproperty: For instance, the relation {\em award received} has the subproperty {\em year} and the relation {\em spouse} may have the subproperty {\em place of marriage}.
+We retain the main triple as such and reformat the subproperty as a triple of the form \texttt{ (subject\_entity, object\_entity subproperty\_name, subproperty\_value)} e.g.\ (Barack, spouse, Michelle) has the subproperty (place of marriage, Trinity Church).
 These are converted to (Barack, spouse, Michelle) and (Barack, Michelle place of marriage, Trinity Church). \end{enumerate}

-While the types of entities are important in the alignment process, the verbalization model is agnostic to the type and treats all triples the same.
-Alignment statistics are shown in Table \ref{table:alignStats} and some alignment examples in Table \ref{table:KalignEx}.
-There are a total of $\sim$45M triples, $\sim$35\% of which were aligned to a sentence.
-In some cases, multiple triples aligned to the same sentence, resulting in $\sim$8M examples, covering $\sim$42\% of the relations.
+While the type of the triples is important in the alignment process, the verbalization model is agnostic to the type and treats all triples the same.